imagej/imagej.github.io/_pages/about/index.md

 History
 -------

-The first imaging program that {% include person content='Rasband' %} developed, starting in the late 70s, was called simply "Image".
+The first imaging program that {%- include person id='rasband' -%} developed, starting in the late 70s, was called simply "Image".
 It was written in Pascal, ran on PDP-11 minicomputers and ran in only 64KB of memory!
 Rasband started work on the second, [NIH Image](/software/nih-image), in 1987 when the Mac II became available.
 Rasband was a Mac enthusiast, and the Mac II had card slots just like the PDP-11.
 Rasband started work on ImageJ in 1997, when Java was becoming popular.
 Rasband was intrigued by the idea of creating a version of NIH Image that would "run anywhere", including as an applet in Web browsers.

 Timeline
 --------